vzhou842/victorzhou.com/content/posts/2019-06-20-keras-neural-network.md

 print(test_images.shape)  # (10000, 784)
 ```

-We're reading to start building our neural network!
+We're ready to start building our neural network!

 ## 3. Building the Model